serjiusinfanto/shop/README.md

+# Shop Application
-A simple shop application where you can place and manage orders
+An application where you can
+- Add new products
+- Manage products
+- Buy products

+## Screenshots